Expungement Attorney in Phoenix, AZ

 Do I need to hire an attorney to have my conviction set aside?

-Working with an attorney at the Law Office of K. Bryan Goodman ensures you the best opportunity to have your conviction set aside.
+Working with an criminal defense attorney at the Law Office of K. Bryan Goodman ensures you the best opportunity to have your conviction set aside.
 Our firm handles the entire process for you including a hearing if necessary.

 *According to Arizona’s Revised Statutes, a dangerous offense means any offense where a person threatens, uses, or discharges a deadly weapon or dangerous instrument or causes serious injury to another person.